adamlogan17/misc-python-projects/ascii-art-creator/README.md

    python AsciiArtCreator.py
    ```

-2. To exit the virtual environment use the command ```$ deactivate```
+2. To exit the virtual environment use the command ```deactivate```

-Alternatively it is possible to install the dependencies yourself either by using the requirements.txt included within this folder (example command below)
+Alternatively it is possible to install the dependencies by using the requirements.txt included within this folder (example command below)

 ```console
 pip install -r requirements.txt